A Call to Action against Bullying

 How many more young people have to suffer in silence at the hands of bullies?
 The alarming rise in the number of teens taking their own lives is leaving parents desperate for answers.
 Could you be missing cues that your child is in trouble?
 Do you know what is happening at your child's school?

-"If you stand by passively and watch some child be tormented, terrorized and bullied, you are as guilty as the person who's doing it.
+"If you stand by passively and watch a child be tormented, terrorized and bullied, you are as guilty as the person who's doing it.
 You have got to find the courage, you've got to find the wherewithal to step up and say, 'This is not OK.'
 And kids, if you're being bullied, telling is not tattling!
-You have to go to somebody and ask for help.
+You have to go to somebody and ask for help."

 What Is Bullying?